SDS-AAU/M2-2018/README.md

 Some intro text about how great network analysis and NLP is

+## Papers and resources

+* Check out the work by
+[Kiran Garimella](https://scholar.google.com/citations?user=PH96F4oAAAAJ&hl=en#) as well as others in the Computational Social Science and Social Informatics community.

+* More will come soon...

 ## M2-1-2: Introduction to Network Analysis

 * [R Notebook (rmd - practical)](https://rawgit.com/SDS-AAU/M2-2018/master/notebooks/M2_1_network_analysis_intro.Rmd)